-Strong candidates are likely to appreciate the highly co-operative nature of this conversation, and to see that all participants are trying to be as helpful, positive and informative as they can be.
-They may also comment on the relaxed nature of the conversation.
+Strong candidates are likely to appreciate the highly co-operative nature of this conversation, and to see that AM and HW are trying to be as helpful as they can be.
+The conversation comes across as natural, in contrast to many formal interviews.
 If candidates pursue such a line of argument in a balanced and coherent way, they are likely to gain higher marks.